Written for Cemetery Mobile App

 Driver was a thirty-four year old widower and former merchant sea captain when he arrived in Nashville from Salem, Massachusetts, in December 1837.
 He brought with him his three young children and he also brought his cherished United States flag, which he had named "Old Glory."
 It had been made by his mother and the "girls of Salem," and presented to him on his twenty-first birthday.

 In Nashville Driver planned to go into business with his brothers.
-He re-married, had nine additional children, and settled with his family at present-day 511 Fifth Avenue North.
+He re-married, had nine additional children, and settled with his family at present-day 511 Fifth Avenue South.
 On special occasions, such as election days and the Fourth of July, he would display "Old Glory" from a rope which hung across the street.
 The flag became a familiar sight.

 When Civil War came to America in 1861 Tennessee moved to join the Confederacy.
 But Driver remained loyal to the Union, and he hid "Old Glory" to protect it.
 Driver's Nashville family did not share his Union allegiance, and one of his sons died for the Confederacy.